wp-plugins/wangguard/readme.txt

 Over 1,060,000 Splogger/unwanted users blocked in just 6 months!

+WangGuard already is blocking 99.90% of sploggers and unwanted users.

 [What are users and Sploggers saying?](http://wordpress.org/extend/plugins/wangguard/other_notes/)

+= ADVICE =

+WangGuard protect the standard WordPress, WordPress Multisite, BuddyPress and bbPress 2.0 registration forms.
+If you use custom registration page, maybe WangGuard will not work.
+Talk with the plugin developer or with your developer to make it compatible.

 WangGuard is fully compatible with Standard WordPress (non-multisite), WordPress MU, WordPress Multisite, BuddyPress (multisite and non-multisite) and bbPress 2.0 plugin.